evansbenj/2024_BIO722/4_Using_Stacks_to_analyze_your_bam_files.md

   2. Across all individuals, generate a catalog of loci that is a comprehensive list of all genomic regions that have data from at least one individual.
 This is accomplished with the `cstacks` program.
   3. Once a catelog of all loci is made, we can compile the data for all individuals to generate a multi-individual genotype for each locus.
 This is done with the `sstacks` program

-Once loci are compiled within and across individuals, we can use the program `populations` within Stacks to analyze the data.
-We can also output the data in different formats that can be analyzed with other software such as [`Structure`](http://pritchardlab.stanford.edu/structure.html) and [`Phylip`](http://evolution.genetics.washington.edu/phylip/getme.html).
+Once loci are compiled within and across individuals, we can use the program `populations` within `Stacks` to analyze the data, including calculating pairwise nucleotide diversity.
+We can also output the data in different formats that can be analyzed with other software such as [`Phylip`](http://evolution.genetics.washington.edu/phylip/getme.html) and [`Structure`](http://pritchardlab.stanford.edu/structure.html).

 The pipeline of programs within `Stacks` can be run in a batch using a `Perl` script that comes with the program called `refmap.pl`.
 This script functions in a similar way to the bash scripts we have used already but it has some added features, such as allowing options to be specified using flags.